tadzik/gouda/docs/rationale-and-benefits.md

   * some docs were written once, but they got out of date
   * writing a full manual is a large task and takes a lot of motivation to get started
+  * the developer is hesitant to invest time into and possibly get tied down to any one particular language-, project-, or technology-specific doc format or toolset
   * the developer simply doesn't like writing docs, and the job keeps getting pushed to the bottom of the todo list